Qinisfighting/Evaluate-News-with-NLP---Udacity-Project-4/README.md

 ## Installation

-- make sure Node and npm are installed from the terminal, and run
+- make sure Node(v14.0.0) and npm(v6.14.4) are installed from the terminal, and run

    ```
    npm install